masikol/kromsatel/README.md

   --crop-len -- number of nucleotides to crop from end of reads
       originating from a non-specific amplicon.
       Default: 'auto' (maximum primer len).

+  --primer-5ext -- size of 5' primer coordinates extention.
+      Low (< 2 bp) values of this parameter may result in extra major alignments classified as uncertain, and vice versa for high values (> 10 bp).
+      Default: 5 bp.
 ```

 ### Examples

+#### Paired-end reads

 ```
 ./kromsatel.py \
     -1 20_S30_L001_R1_001.fastq.gz \